 |Low Speed Spring Saturation||1.00|

-These values, again, are all calibrated for use by the Jack Spade Tweaker Files and don't need to be adjusted any further.
-To change the overall strength of the force feedback, adjust the Tire Force value.
+These values, again, are all calibrated for use by the Jack Spade Tweaker Files and don't need to be adjusted any further, except for Steering Gain.

 Getting the force feedback to work to its very best makes a big difference to the enjoyment of a game like this.
 It is much easier to drive on the limit when you feel more connected to what the car is doing.
 Part of that is simply learning how the physics of the game work, but another is how much information you are getting through the wheel.
 If the wheel doesn't feel right, you won't have the confidence to push the limits of the car.
 With these settings applied, I find driving with the wheel feels very natural, which is exactly what I want.